mbroihier/hsm/README.md

  31)  When questioned, select the wlan0 lan, and set your host address and gateway to 192.168.100.1 (from your /etc/network/interfaces file).
  32)  When complete, change your Pi-hole password to something you can remember
       - pihole -a -p
- 33)  Connect a device with a browser to your network and bring up the brower and navigate to the Pi-hole admin console (http://192.168.100.1/admin) and log into the administrator account.
+ 33)  Connect a device with a browser to your network and bring up the browser and navigate to the Pi-hole admin console (http://192.168.100.1/admin) and log into the administrator account.
  34)  Click on Setup and setup the DHCP server (enable it and save it - maybe adjust your range depending on the number of clients you want to support).
  35)  After logging out of the Pi-hole admin account, reboot the raspberry pi from your login console.
 After the PI comes up, devices connecting to your hotspot will automatically have their requests to known ad servers filtered out by Pi-hole.

 This procedure has been used with PI 0's, PI 3's, and PI 4's.
 On the PI 3's, I've installed Stretch "lite" Raspbian.
-On PI 0' and PI 4's I've installed Buster "lite" Raspbian.
+On PI 0's and PI 4's I've installed Buster "lite" Raspbian.

 **** Note ****
 When hsm is first installed, annotation (translation of IPs to URLs) is effectively disabled.
 This is because Pi-hole has not built up its database and the build_url_ip_db script has not been run.
-Depending on how many URLs have been collected by Pi-hole, build_url_ip_db can take some time to run (for 5000-6000 URLs I've seen it take ~ 100 seconds on a PI 0).  build_url_ip_db must be run (from the hsm directory) to annotate IP addresses on graphs.
-At the moment, I do this by hand on the hsm node prior to my initiation of generating new graph/plot files ("Process New Logs") from the HSM Display Server main page.
-I'm still working on improving the annotation process so that logging onto the hsm node is not necessary after the applicance is installed.
-Also note that it is never necessary to run build_url_ip_db if automatic annotation is not desired.
+Depending on how many URLs have been collected by Pi-hole, build_url_ip_db can take some time to run (for 5000-6000 URLs I've seen it take ~ 100 seconds on a PI 0).  build_url_ip_db must be run to annotate IP addresses on graphs.
+On the "Process New Logs" web page, if you check the update annotation check box prior to pressing the yes button, the annotation database will be refreshed/built.